Alaska01/private-events/README.md

 # Private-Events

-- In this project, we built a site named private events which allows users to create events.
-Users can create events and send invitations and parties.
+In this project, we built a site named private events which allows users to create events.
+Users can create events and send invitations.
 Events take place at a specific date and at a location.
 The main goal is to put in practice the main concepts of Associations in rails.

 ## Built With
 - Ruby